Pattie Boyd: Marriage to George Harrison

 In March 1970, a month before the Beatles' break-up, Boyd moved with Harrison to Friar Park, a Victorian neo-Gothic mansion in Henley-on-Thames.
 By this point, Harrison's devotion to Indian spirituality, particularly the Hare Krishna movement, had begun to divide the couple.
 They were also unsuccessful in starting a family, and Harrison would not consider adoption.
 (Note: Harrison told friends that he was infertile, a gesture that they realised was out of consideration for Boyd, given that he was able to father a child with his second wife, Olivia Arias.)
 Boyd resumed her modelling career in May 1971, in defiance of Harrison's spiritual convictions.
-In 1973, she had an affair with Faces guitarist Ronnie Wood while Harrison romanced Wood's wife Krissie.
+In 1973, she had an affair with Faces guitarist Ronnie Wood while Harrison romanced Wood's wife Krissy.
 Boyd said her decision to leave Harrison, in July 1974, was based largely on his repeated infidelities, culminating in his affair with Starr's wife Maureen, which Boyd called "the final straw".
 (Note: Boyd characterised the last year of her marriage as "fuelled by alcohol and cocaine", and claimed "George used coke excessively, and I think it changed him ... it froze his emotions and hardened his heart.")

 Author Ian Inglis, discussing Harrison's 1973 song "So Sad", describes Boyd as the musician's "closest companion" and someone who shared in his "triumphs and tragedies".
 Among these key events, Inglis lists the international Beatlemania phenomenon, the Beatles' decision to retire from live performance, the 1967 Summer of Love, Epstein's death, the creation of Apple Corps, the Beatles' exploration of Indian spirituality, the band's break-up, Harrison's ascendancy as a songwriter and then as a solo artist, and his Bangladesh aid project.
 The couple's divorce was finalised on 9 June 1977.
 Boyd's solicitor, Paddy Grafton-Green of the London firm Theodore Goddard, later remarked on the sensitivity shown by each party towards the other, which he found particularly rare in his experience of high-stakes divorces.
 He said: "There was no overreacting, no greed or playing with each other's emotions – I wish all divorces were so well handled."